 This recipe makes 40 pieces, so we’re not kidding about the crowd-pleasing part.
 You make the s’mores bars on a rimmed baking sheet lined with foil, so clean-up is easy.

-Nordic Ware Natural Aluminum Half Sheet Pans, 2 for $19.99 on Amazon
+Nordic Ware Natural Aluminum Half Sheet Pans, 2 for $24.99 from Amazon

 If you're in the market for new baking sheets, these are best-sellers.